angela-smithers/cayman/game-ui.md

 ## [](#header-2)My Story/Goal

 As tempting foods come flying at his majesty, you, his loyal subject fight the fatty foods with your weapon of choice.
 A frying pan.
-To accumulate points hit only the unhealthy sweets that appear.
+To accumulate points, hit only the unhealthy sweets that appear.

 | Character 1: prince        | Character 2: princess          | Character 3: loyal subject |
 |:-------------|:------------------|:------|